-The Comptroller's office regularly assesses its customer satisfaction levels through a number of surveys and report cards.
+The Comptroller's office regularly assesses customer satisfaction levels through several surveys and report cards.
 Because of the complexity and range of duties performed by the agency, service areas individually survey their customers.
-The agency also monitors its progress through the use of performance measures designed to evaluate the level of customer satisfaction with major areas of the agency.
-A separate Comptroller's Report on Customer Service is available on the agency's website at https://comptroller.texas.gov/.
+The agency also monitors its progress through performance measures designed to evaluate the level of customer satisfaction with major areas of the agency.